WWE Rumors: Former Champion Prepared To Sit Out The Rest Of The Time Left On WWE Contract

 There has been a lot of confusion in WWE lately and apparently, there has been a bit of unhappiness as well.
 Luke Harper has requested his release.
 Goldust asked for his release as well, and he’s been granted it.
-It was revealed that Sasha Banks was very unhappy when she found out that she would lose the WWE Women’s Tag Team Titles at WrestleMania 35 and now, rumor has it that is prepared to sit out the rest of her contract.
+It was revealed that Sasha Banks was very unhappy when she found out that she would lose the WWE Women’s Tag Team Championship titles at WrestleMania 35 and now, rumor has it that she is prepared to sit out the rest of her contract.

 Wrestling Observer Radio, by way of Wrestling Inc., is stating that the discussions between Sasha Banks and WWE have hit a stalemate.
-There is really no advancement in either direction and Banks is ready to sit out the rest of her contract if that is what it comes to.
+There is really no advancement in either direction, and Banks is ready to sit out the rest of her contract if that is what it comes to.

 As reported by The Inquisitr, Banks and Bayley were extremely upset when they learned that they were losing their tag titles to The IIconics.
 Upon receiving that info, the team reportedly laid down on the floor and complained loudly about it to anyone who would listen.